Sony A6300 versus Sony RX10 III

 |Sony A6000 (⇒ lft | rgt)||1440||no||3.0||922||tilting||no||4000||11.0||6||no|

-So what is the bottom line?
+So how do things add up?
 Is the Sony A6300 better than the Sony RX10 III or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.